webqit/quantum-js/README.md

 setTimeout(() => count = 10, 500);
 ```

-This simply translates to eliminating the overheads of doing *unrelated* work - as would be the case above if we had that `div` recreated and appending each time `count` is updated!
+This simply translates to eliminating the overheads of doing **_unrelated_** work - as would be the case above if we had that `div` recreated and appending each time `count` is updated!

-Now, of course, this precision just brings us to much fewer CPU cycles!
+Of course, this precision just makes everything many "x" faster!

-Also, update sequence is always *linear* (ordered)!
-Reflection will always happen in the same top-down "control flow" sequence of imperative programs, ensuring familiar and predictable runtime behaviour.
+Also, update sequence is always ordered and *linear*!
+Reflection will always happen in the same top-down sequence of "control flow" in imperative programs, ensuring familiar and predictable runtime behaviour.

-This simply translates to eliminating the difficult-to-grok reactions in non-linear update models - as would be the case below if control went up the scope in a sequence like: 6 -> 5 -> 3!
+This simply translates to eliminating the difficult-to-grok update storms in non-linear update models - as would be the case below if an update on line 6 moved control up the scope to trigger statements 5 and 3!

 ```js
 let outputNode = document.createElement('div'); // [Statement 1]